Exploring 11 Types of Drones: Features and Functions

 11. GPS Drone

-A GPS drone is also a different type of drone for amateur drone pilots with a flight plan already programmed into it.
+A GPS drone is also a different type of drone for amateur drone pilots.
+It has a flight plan already programmed into it.
 All you have to do is take it out of the box and let it go.

-A GPS drone will work independently, but you can also control it remotely.
-This type of drone is used for mapping, surveying, and filming.
+A GPS drone works independently but can also be controlled remotely.
+It is used for mapping, surveying, and filming.

 The problem with using a GPS drone for filming is that it’s not very flexible.